Edward Walton (serial killer): Biography

 In 1906, he had helped rob a stranger in Youngstown, Ohio.
-In July of the same year, while passing through Shippenville, Pennsylvania, Walton had learned that a man called Marion Blue and a couple of other men had planned to rob him.
+In July of the same year, while passing through Shippenville, Pennsylvania, Walton learned that a man called Marion Blue and a couple of other men were planning to rob him.
 When said man crossed him on the road, Walton shot at him three to four times, fearing that he might draw first.
 Blue died several months after said shooting.

-Travelling on to Steubenville, Ohio, Walton met with a woman named Mamie Gill, from Roanoke, Virginia.
+Traveling on to Steubenville, Ohio, Walton met with a woman named Mamie Gill, from Roanoke, Virginia.
 Pretending to be married, the pair lodged at the house of a Mrs. Brown at 132 South Seventh Street in Steubenville.
 He then took the woman for a ride-along to a place called "Crow Hollow", where he was expecting some sort of payday.
 The pair stayed there for 3–4 days, accompanied by another man whom Gill had lived with before.

-On the night between November 16 and 17, Walton and Gill had quarreled all day, and in a fit of jealousy, the woman was beaten by the huge man.
+On the night between November 16 and 17, after Walton and Gill had quarreled all day, and in a fit of jealousy, the woman was beaten by the huge man.
 That same night, after returning home from a walk, the pair began to fight yet again.
 A few miles before their residence, Walton knocked the woman down and then proceeded to beat and kick her.
 According to his confession, he had worn a heavy pair of shoes on that day, and when he accidentally kicked her in the heart, she died.

-Realising what he had done, Walton then proceeded to carry her on his back for about half a mile before hiding the body in some bushes along the river bank.
+Realizing what he had done, Walton then proceeded to carry her on his back for about half a mile before hiding the body in some bushes along the river bank.
 The body was then supposedly washed away by the waters, and the panicking Walton soon fled the country for a while.

 Murder of Beulah Martin and capture

-After killing Beulah Martin on March 3, 1908 in Gypsy, West Virginia for refusing to have sex with him, Walton was chased after by a posse of around 400 people, running to the nearby hills.
+After killing Beulah Martin on March 3, 1908, in Gypsy, West Virginia for refusing to have sex with him, Walton was chased after by a posse of around 400 people and ran to the nearby hills.
 He soon found himself barricaded in a barn, defending himself from the angry mob for two days and seriously injuring three people.
-However, he immediately surrendered when Sheriff Flanagan threatened him that he would blow up the barn.
+However, he immediately surrendered when Sheriff Flanagan threatened that he would blow up the barn.